-The Investment Forum monitors performance, risk and the take-up (AUM and number of customers) for each pathway on a quarterly basis.
+The Investment Forum monitors performance, risk and the take-up (Assets Under Management (AUM) and number of customers) for each pathway on a quarterly basis.
 There is also a more detailed annual review structured as follows:

-- a) What are the needs and objectives of the identified target market for each Investment Pathway? - b) What are the aims and objectives of the underlying pathway investments?
+- a) What are the needs and objectives of the identified target market for each Investment Pathway? - b) What are the aims and objectives of the underlying Investment Pathways?

-- c) How has Quilter taken into account ESG financial considerations and other financial considerations when selecting the Pathway Investments (e.g. interest rate, liquidity, concentration, exchange rate, political and counterparty risk)? - d) Have the Pathway Investments delivered as expected, and therefore does the Pathway Investments remain consistent with the needs, characteristics and objectives of the identified target market? - e) Have any changes been made since the last review? - f) How does Quilter's Pathway Investments compare to others?
+- c) How has Quilter taken into account ESG financial considerations and other financial considerations when selecting the Investment Pathways (e.g. interest rate, liquidity, concentration, exchange rate, political and counterparty risk)? - d) Have the Investment Pathways delivered as expected, and therefore does the Investment Pathways remain consistent with the needs, characteristics and objectives of the identified target market? - e) Have any changes been made since the last review? - f) How does Quilter's Investments Pathways compare to others?
 Are they consistent or outliers? - g) Have the Investment Pathways been distributed to the identified target market?
 Have the pathway investors done anything that would contravene this? - h) Conclusion and recommendation(s)